justinlietz93/Prometheus_Void-Dynamics_Model/write_ups/foundations/void_dynamics_theory.md

   The framework employs a single real scalar.
 In Bordag, unstable modes are complex and carry a phase; after condensation, the phase modes are Goldstone modes【turn4file10】.
 A real scalar does not exhibit Goldstone or phase dynamics; the symmetry analysis correctly identifies no nontrivial internal symmetry for the logistic on-site law【turn3file1】【turn3file12】.
 The IR theory is therefore a real scalar EFT unless a U(1) extension is introduced.

 * **Dimensionality + provenance of derivatives.**
-  Earlier drafts promoted a first-order update to a second-order PDE and obtained a reaction–diffusion term before moving toward $\Box\phi$【turn4file7】.
+  Earlier drafts promoted a first-order update to a second-order PDE and obtained a reaction-diffusion term before moving toward $\Box\phi$【turn4file7】.
 In Bordag, the $-\partial_\alpha^2$ kinetic form arises directly from the quadratic part of the action after mode reduction to two longitudinal coordinates $x_\alpha$【turn3file17】.
 The discrete model should be recast into a discrete action and taken to the continuum via a variational limit so that the $\partial_t^2$ term appears from first principles rather than assumption.

 * **Kinetic normalization.**
   The temporal term $\frac{1}{2}(\partial_t\phi)^2$ follows from the discrete kinetic energy with target $Z(\phi)=\frac{1}{2}$【turn3file4】, while the spatial prefactor should be extracted explicitly from $\sum J(W_j-W_i)^2$ (compute the exact coefficient of $(\nabla\phi)^2$, not merely proportionality)【turn4file13】.
 In Bordag, the canonical normalization is fixed at the Lagrangian level and phase modes are manifestly massless【turn4file10】.

 * **Stability structure.**
-  The cubic–quadratic $V(\phi)$ is tachyonic at the origin and stabilized by the cubic; adding a $\lambda\phi^4$ term is natural【turn3file2】【turn3file3】.
+  The cubic-quadratic $V(\phi)$ is tachyonic at the origin and stabilized by the cubic; adding a $\lambda\phi^4$ term is natural【turn3file2】【turn3file3】.
 In Bordag, stabilization arises from quartic interactions and selecting a condensate minimum (mass matrix positive)【turn4file10】.
 A publishable baseline requires either (i) an explicit $\phi^4$ term (bounded below) or (ii) a clearly stated domain of validity for the cubic potential.

 * **Target theory mismatch.**
   The foundational paper claims a free KG Lagrangian with $m=1$ and a conformal metric $g_{\mu\nu}=\phi^2\eta_{\mu\nu}$ leading to EFE【turn4file1】【turn4file3】.
 These elements are absent in Bordag, which treats non-Abelian YM in a center-vortex background with a 2D effective theory for tachyon modes【turn4file9】.
 Conclusion: Bordag should be used for methodology (condensation workflow), not for importing claims.